 Once your divorce is final, you likely will feel that you have an opportunity to reshape your life.
 This is a period of time when most divorced people make new friends, take up new hobbies, move, change jobs, begin dating new people, and reorganize their entire lives.
 It's a wonderful chance for you to discover things about yourself and make serious changes to the way you live your life.

 What you may not realize is that these changes impact your child.
 Let me be clear: this does not mean you shouldn't make these changes.
 It does mean you need to be aware of how your child responds and look for ways to help ease the transitions.
-Follow these tips:
+Following these tips will help:

 Whatever you decide to institute, do it slowly, one thing at a time, so that it doesn't feel like a sea change all at once.